jeherve/traktivity/readme.txt

 6. Movie: example of a movie and some of the details logged for that movie.

 == Changelog ==

+= 2.2.0 =
+Release Date: August 2, 2017

+* Start recording total time spent watching things.
+* New dashboard component to display that information.
+* Add option to recalculate runtime for all series from the dashboard.
+* Avoid errors when no Featured Image is set for an event.
+* Allow display of series's total runtime in a nice, translatable tally of years, days, hours, and minutes.

 = 2.1.0 =
 Release Date: August 1, 2017